-PJM supports two operational rating strategies for Monitored Transmission Facilities: traditional ambient condition-based ratings, and dynamic line ratings (DLR).
+PJM supports two operational rating strategies for Monitored Transmission Facilities: traditional thermal ambient condition-based temperature ratings, and dynamic line ratings (DLR).
 These strategies are explained in subsections below.
+Note that while PJM supports the use of DLR, all requirements related to the development and submittal of ambient temperature ratings data are still required, and will be used in the event that a DLR system becomes unavailable or the use-case extends beyond the DLR dataset.

-- · Rating Set Composition - PJM's Facility Rating framework requires a fully populated (including NL, LTE, STE and LD values) Rating Set for each of the four limits that relate to the set's condition. - Potential Conditions associated with Rating Sets: - Ambient Condition - Alternative DLR, which utilize real-time and forecasted conductor weather conditions as well as station-based limitations in dynamically applying the owner's Facility Rating Methodology.
+- Rating Set Composition - PJM's Facility Rating framework requires a fully populated (including NL, LTE, STE and LD values) Rating Set for each of the four limits that relate to the set's condition.

+- Potential Conditions associated with Rating Sets: - Ambient Condition - Alternative DLR, which utilize real-time and forecasted conductor weather conditions as well as station-based limitations in dynamically applying the owner's Facility Rating Methodology.
 (See Section 2.1.1.2 below) - Default A given Temp Set, reflecting the actual/projected temperature and solar condition.
 (See Section 2.1.1.1 below) - Temporary Conditions - Known temporary alternate conditions used to ensure system reliability and safety are captured in M-03B and/or eDART TERM. - When identified, PJM can apply ;any owner-identified Rating Set to given facility.
 This includes the temporary use of proxy thermal ratings to reflect voltage and stability limits. - STE Rating Requirement - Alternative TO Rating Methodology includes the use of a unique STE duration and Rating Set from that of the LTE.
 (See Section 2.1.2 below) - Default STE duration and Rating Set aligns with LTE.
 Thus, all PJM Transmission Facilities with MVA Facility Ratings can be said to have a defined STE, but the normal is to have the STE and LTE align. - LD Rating Requirement - PJM requires a separation between STE and LD ratings in order to enhance PJM Operator awareness. - In the event where the transmission owner (TO) calculated LD and STE ratings are the same, the STE rating submitted by the TOs shall be, at minimum, 3% lower than the submitted LD rating. - If this change results in a NL rating that is higher than the LTE rating, the TO shall, at minimum, make the NL rating equal to the LTE rating.